-x number Executes code from the beginning of the program to

-the specified line count, or until a breakpoint is hit.

-g [[args]] Executes from the current line to the end of the

-program, stopping at breakpoints.
+- x number Executes code from the beginning of the program to the specified line count, or until a breakpoint is hit. - g [[args]] Executes from the current line to the end of the program, stopping at breakpoints.
 The optional arguments specify other stopping points.
 The syntax for each optional arguments is:

-filename line cycle The debugger will stop every

-cycle times it reaches the specified line in the named

-filename line The debugger will stop when

-the named file.

-filename,, cycle The debugger will stop every

-cycle times it reaches any line

-in the named file.

-line cycle The debugger will stop every

-cycle times it reaches the specified line in the current

-filename The debugger will stop at

-every line in the named file.

-line The debugger will stop when

-the current file.

-procedure cycle The debugger will stop every

-cycle times it reaches the first
+filename line cycle The debugger will stop every cycle times it reaches the specified line in the named file. filename line The debugger will stop when it reaches the specified line in the named file. filename ,, cycle The debugger will stop every cycle times it reaches any line in the named file. line cycle The debugger will stop every cycle times it reaches the specified line in the current file. filename The debugger will stop at every line in the named file. line The debugger will stop when it reaches the specified line in the current file. procedure cycle The debugger will stop every cycle times it reaches the first line in a called procedure. procedure The debugger will stop every time it reaches the first line in a called procedure. j [[args]] in the file without stopp ified line, procedure, or cycle bing at breakpoints.
+The the same as g , listed above.

-procedure The debugger will stop every time it reaches the first line in a called procedure. j [[args]] in the file without stop cified line, procedure, or cycle ping at breakpoints.
-The the same as g, listed above. jx number Executes code to the executes (number) without stop xecution count specified ping at breakpoints.
-0 r of the current procedure (or to s at the next line in the calling v [[vars]] Searches for (a local variable, then a global variable) and displays the value of a specified variable. v\$ [[vars]] Searches for (a local variable, then a global variable) and displays the specified character matrix.
+jx numb er Executes code to the execution count specified (number) without stopping at breakpoints.
+0 Executes the remainder of the current procedure (or to a breakpoint) and stops at the next line in the calling procedure.